NullAllocation/rke2-cluster-starter/README.md

 ## Prerequisites

 Before you begin, you will need a machine to orchestrate the cluster installation process.
-That machine will be referred to as the controller in the guide.
+That machine will be referred to as the orchestrator in the guide.
 Once you have identified that machine, you'll need to have the following tools installed on it.
 The versions tested in this guide are in parenthesis.

 - python3 (3.9.25) and python3-pip (21.3.1)
   - netaddr